Written By: Anton Sawyer

 Is it wrong to crush art because you feel that the name of the artist is going to perpetuate the systemic injustices that have always come from the top down, though it is a basic principle of liberty?

-All of these questions, depending on perspective, is a "yes."
+All of these questions, depending on perspective, are a "yes."

 The problem is when you try to enforce this morality through either legislation or a kick to the neck, you're going to see a fight that will eventually spill everywhere.
 The founding fathers were wise when it came to making free speech a primary right, they just dropped the ball when it came to any kind of "retaliation clause."